Percolation on triangulations: a bijective path to Liouville quantum gravity: The mating-of-trees correspondence

 \subsection{Pivotal points and pivotal measure}

 Given the $\CLE_6$ $\Gab$ of Definition~\ref{def:CLE}, a point $p\in \C$ is called a \emph{double point} of a $\CLE_6$ loop $\gab\in \Gab$ if $\gab$ visits $p$ at least twice.
 The set of double points of $\gab$ is denoted by $\dbl_{\gab}$.
 A point $p\in \C$ is called a \emph{pivotal point} of $\Gab$ if it is a double point of a loop or the intersection of two loops.
 The set of pivotal points of $\Gab$ is denoted by $\piv$.
-Let us recall a result of Camia and Newman about pivotal points. \begin{lemma}[\cite{camia-newman-full}, Theorem 2] Almost surely, the sets $\dbl_{\gab}$ for $\gab\in \Gab$, and the sets $\gab\cap \gab'$ for $\gab\neq \gab'\in \Gab$ are all disjoint. \end{lemma} \begin{remark} Lemma~\ref{lem:pivotal-continuous} is proved for pivotal points of the $\CLE_6$ as defined in the classical \cite{shef-cle}.
+Let us recall a result of Camia and Newman about pivotal points. \begin{lemma}[\cite{camia-newman-full}, Theorem 2] Almost surely, the sets $\dbl_{\gab}$ for $\gab\in \Gab$, and the sets $\gab\cap \gab'$ for $\gab\neq \gab'\in \Gab$ are all disjoint. \nina{Furthermore, almost surely no point in $\dbl_{\gab}$ is a triple point of $\gab$ for $\gab\in\Gab$.} \end{lemma} \begin{remark} Lemma~\ref{lem:pivotal-continuous} is proved for pivotal points of the $\CLE_6$ as defined in the classical \cite{shef-cle}.
 We can apply it to the collection $\Gab$ of Definition~\ref{def:CLE}, since as mentioned above, we will show in Section~\ref{sec:disk} that these two notions of $\CLE_6$ agree modulo parametrization.
 Alternatively, we expect that Lemma~\ref{lem:pivotal-continuous} could be proved from Theorem~\ref{thm:mot} purely based on properties of $\frac32$-stable process. \end{remark}

 In this section we will first define natural measures on double points of looptrees and then use it to define the \emph{LQG pivotal measure} on $\piv$ associated with $(\gff,\etab)$.

 Let $\Xb$ be a $\frac32$-stable L\'evy excursion on $[\ell,0]$ with only negative jumps.
 At this point of general discussion, $\ell$ could be an arbitrary negative random variable but later we will take it to be the quantum natural length of a $\CLE_6$ loop $\gab$ or one of the values $\frk t'$ or $\frk t$ defined at the end of Section~\ref{sec:cont-cle} (for the related processes $\Xb,\Yb$).
 Let $\frk L_{\Xb}$ be the looptree associated with $\Xb$.
 Recall the equivalence relation $\sim_{\Xb}$ on $[\ell ,0]$ defined by~\eqref{eq:d=0}.
 Unlike in Section~\ref{sec:cont-cle}, we now write the quotient map from $[\ell,0]$ to $\frk L_{\Xb}$ as $\pi_{\Xb}$ to indicate the dependence on $\Xb$.